Architeuthis-Flux/JumperlessV5/README.md

 ![JumperlessV5back](https://github.com/crowd-supply-projects/jumperless-v2/assets/20519442/44f11bb7-6da3-478f-88de-a0c3db043c6b)

 These additions may seem somewhat minor, but they fundamentally change the way using a Jumperless V5 *feels*.
 It's intuitive enough that it quickly just becomes "part of your brain" in the same way your computer does.
-And it's easy to forget this isn't how protyping stuff on a breadboard always has been.
+And it's easy to forget this isn't how prototyping stuff on a breadboard always has been.

 Jumperless V5 will cost roughly $350 (with free shipping worldwide)